 Typically a Balanced Scorecard will start with a set of Objectives arranged in a specific way to demonstrate how improvements/investments made in infrastructure, people or processes will have a positive impact on customer satisfaction and/or finances.
 This is achieved through a Strategy Map, an example of which can be seen below.
 Download more examples of templates here: Strategy Map Templates and Balanced Scorecard Templates

-It is also worth noting that a good strategy map will include both a vision statement (what we aspire to do) and mission statement (what we actually do).
+It is also worth noting that a good strategy map will include both a vision statement (what we aspire to do) and a mission statement (what we actually do).
 This way the reader can see straight away that the objectives contribute to what the organisation as a whole is trying to achieve.

 Once an organisation has clearly stated what it is trying to achieve, then the next stage is to determine whether or not they are succeeding in their journey.
 It is at this point that performance measures (or KPIs) are required with accompanying targets.
 Each objective should have at least one performance measure and target.
 Often they will have more than one.
 As a rule of thumb, we advise that there should be no more than three performance measures for each objective.
 The key here is to be accurate but not to over-burden the organisation with too many measures.
 This is a good reason to call your performance measures Key Performance Indicators.
 They are ‘key’ to what you are attempting to measure.
 The resulting scorecard might end up looking like this: